Running

 • max_level: the maximum severity level of events to include in the output.
 By selecting a specific level, you're effectively including that level and every other levels of higher severity.

-• include_pallas: a flag that indicate if the output should include logs from the Pallas sub-component.
+• include_pallas: a flag that indicate if the output should include logs from the Pallas library.

-• include_tonic: a flag that indicate if the output should include logs from the Tonic sub-component.
+• include_tonic: a flag that indicate if the output should include logs from the Tonic library.

 The following is an example of a logging configuration: